nette/union/tokenizer/readme.md

 ';
 ```

-Let's create a `Parser` class that will accept the string and return an array of pairs `[name, value]`.
+Let's create a `Parser` class that will accept the string and return an array of objects.
 It will be very naive and simple.

 ```php
 use Nette\Tokenizer\Tokenizer;